jimfinnis/jcf12/content/teaching/CS123/examples/logger3/index.md

 +++
-title = "3.
-Using composition instead of inheritance" summary = "Changing what the logger does by plugging in an output object" date=2020-12-14  # Add today's date. weight = 102
+title = "Logging, Part 3: Using composition instead of inheritance" summary = "Changing what the logger does by plugging in an output object" date=2020-12-14  # Add today's date. weight = 102